Ignas/dsm_maker/README.md

 Usage:

-  python deps.py in_file.dot out_file.svg
+  python deps.py in_file.dot out_file.svg "Graph title"

 Dependencies:

+  pip install -r requirements.pip

+If you want to work with or use cairo svg drawing code:

   sudo apt-get install python-rsvg python-pydot

-Notes:

-  Seems like there is only one loop in the data, so it should be possible to sort everything so that all thye connections would be in the bottom triangle, I just need to find an algorithm that does it.